Checks meaning, not just syntax

 Why ZemDomu

-Cross-component insight
+Cross-component analysis

 SEO and accessibility